zhullyb/monyhar/monyhar/docs/session_history.md

 "history" (e.g., `chrome://history`), which tracks the main frame URLs the user has visited in any tab for the lifetime of a profile.

-Chromium tracks the session history of each tab in NavigationController, using a list of NavigationEntry objects to represent the joint session history items.
+Monyhar tracks the session history of each tab in NavigationController, using a list of NavigationEntry objects to represent the joint session history items.
 Each frame creates _session history items_ as it navigates.
 A _joint session history item_ contains the state of each frame of a page at a given point in